martyn82/handbook/docs/_pages/tactics/reliability/prevention/removal-from-service.md

 top: tactics
 parent: tactics-reliability-prevention
 grandparent: tactics-reliability
+excerpt: This tactic is to remove a component of the system from operation to undergo some activities to prevent anticipated failures.
 ---

 This tactic removes a component of the system from operation to undergo some activities to prevent anticipated failures.